Sank199/demo-java/README.md

 # Demo Java Web App
-# it is woerking fine
+# it is woerking fine also

 Simple java project demos how to build a war file to be deployed on a Tomcat server.